felicity12345/felicity12345/README.md

 ### Hi there 👋

-My name is Felix, I am a Data Analyst currently seeking a graduate role to explore
+My name is Felix, I am a Data Analyst currently working as a freelancer.

 This account showcases the kinds of stuff I like working on.